hms-networks/flexy-thingworx-connector/README.md

 9. Click "Add User"

 ### Development Environment
-The Flexy Java application component was developed using a standard Ewon Java development environment.
+The Flexy Java application component was developed using the standard Ewon Java development environment.
 Documentation and additional information about the Ewon Java development environment is available in the Ewon Java Toolkit User Guide \(J2SE\) at [https://developer.ewon.biz/content/java-0#dev-documents](https://developer.ewon.biz/content/java-0#dev-documents).

 #### Source Code
 Source code and an Eclipse project for the Flexy Java app are made available in the [hms-networks/flexy-thingworx-connector](https://github.com/hms-networks/flexy-thingworx-connector) repository on GitHub.
 It is also included in the /source-flexy-java-app/ folder of Flexy Thingworx Connector release \(.zip\) files.